-Plumbing Tankless Water Heater Villa Park, CA
+Plumbing Tankless Water Heater — Villa Park, CA

 A tankless water heater heats water on demand as it flows through the unit, so it never runs out and never keeps 50 gallons hot around the clock waiting to be used — which is why families that constantly ran out of hot water and homeowners tired of an energy bill for standby heat both end up here.
 A tankless unit delivers endless hot water, lasts closer to 20 years versus a tank's 10-to-15, and hangs on a wall to reclaim the floor space a tank ate.
-Installed correctly, it's the last water heater upgrade most {city} homes need for a long time.
+Installed correctly, it's the last water heater upgrade most Villa Park homes need for a long time.

 The correctness is where tankless installs go right or wrong.
 On-demand heating draws a large burst of gas, so most conversions need a larger gas line and sometimes a meter upgrade; the high-efficiency condensing units need proper venting and a condensate drain with neutralizer; and the unit has to be sized to your climate's incoming water temperature and your peak simultaneous demand, or it delivers a disappointing lukewarm flow.
-We size by real demand and inlet temperature, run the gas, venting, and condensate to code, and commission the unit so it delivers its rated flow across {county} — not the underwhelming trickle of an undersized install.
+We size by real demand and inlet temperature, run the gas, venting, and condensate to code, and commission the unit so it delivers its rated flow across Orange County — not the underwhelming trickle of an undersized install.

 Signs you need tankless water heater